shanehso/cratis-matrix-program/readme.txt

 -----
 Cratis is a matrix transformer program that uses file processing to acquire data for generating matrices.
-Users may choose one of four multidimensional action keys, which shift the vector elements according to the provided input.
+Users may choose one of four multidirectional action keys, which shift the vector elements according to the provided input.